palantir/tslint/README.md

 Creating a new Release
 ----------------------

-1. Bump up the version number in `package.json` and `tslint.ts`
+1. Bump the version number in `package.json` and `src/tslint.ts`
 2. Add a section for the new release in `CHANGELOG.md`
 3. Run `grunt` to build the latest sources
-4. Commit
+4. Commit with message "Prepare release <version>"
 5. Run `npm publish`
 6. Create a git tag for the new release and push it